Of the top questions asked about making money online, how long does it take to do it is probably in the top 3 that I hear. And I’ve got an answer.

 And this scenario is more for bloggers than eCommerce or paid advertising folks, but remember, we’re looking at making money from as free and cheap of a strategy as we can and thus, we are focusing on SEO, nothing else for now.

-And for SEO, you need to write articles a lot (how often?).
+And for SEO, you need to write articles a lot (how often should you write content?).
 In the beginning of a new site, your posting frequency will affect the speed of your site indexing and it will also affect the speed of your ranking.

 Now this is a MAJOR factor.
-Should you write fresh content often, possibly daily, you’re looking at less than 3 months before your content starts to attract organic traffic and possibly that first sale, with more consistent and recurring traffic in 6 months (more details) and possibly a stride after that where your site is going to start seeing daily sales.
+Should you write fresh content often, possibly daily, you’re looking at less than 3 months before your content starts to attract organic traffic and possibly that first sale, with more consistent and recurring traffic in 6 months (more details on how long it takes to rank in Google explained) and possibly a stride after that where your site is going to start seeing daily sales.

 That’s exactly how my site (this one) came up and it was in a competitive market too.
 Posting often led to a massive rise and faster appreciation for Google.